How does AccuVerify obtain tax documents?

-AccuVerify.com obtains tax documents directly from the IRS electronically.
-AccuVerify.com has been helping organizations large and small and individual taxpayers obtain tax transcripts since 2005.
+AccuVerify obtains tax documents directly from the Internal Revenue Service (IRS) electronically for taxpayers completing Form 4506-C (previously 4506-T).
+AccuVerify has been helping organizations large and small obtain tax transcripts since 2005.

 Dose AccuVerify obtain tax transcripts directly from the IRS?

 Yes, we do not use third party service providers.
 Tax transcripts come directly from the IRS.
-AccuVerify.com is bulk Form 4506-T processor.
+AccuVerify is bulk Form 4506-C (previously 4506-T) processor.

-Yes, if it meets IRS' e-signature requirements and you have a business account with us.
-Please contact us for more details if you would like to submit e-signed Form 4506-Ts.
+Yes, if it meets IRS' e-signature requirements.
+Please contact us for more details if you would like to submit e-signed Form 4506-Cs.

-Why should I choose AccuVerify.com as our company's tax return verification service provider?
+Why should I choose AccuVerify as our company's tax return verification service provider?

-All 4506-T processors are not the same, for many 4506-T processing is one of the many things they do.
-At AccuVerify.com Form 4506-T processing is the only thing we do.
+All 4506-C processors are not the same, for many 4506-C processing is one of the many things they do.
+At AccuVerify Form 4506-C processing is the only thing we do.
 Our mission is to get tax transcripts to you as fast as possible.
 We understand the importance of getting tax transcripts to you in a timely manner.
 We know the reason you are coming to us is to get tax transcripts fast, and every day we are here to make sure you do.
 We offer you services to reduce rejections, live support and great rates.
 If there is a problem with your request you will know about it in minutes instead of days.
 This saves you valuable time and money and helps you serve your clients better.

 Do you offer volume discounts?